-As a little girl, Jolie's mother introduced her to the love of music.
-By the age of five, she was belting out tunes for friends and family.
+As a little girl, Jolie Holliday's mother introduced her to the love of music.
+By the age of five, Jolie Holliday was belting out tunes for friends and family.
 Much of her childhood was spent with her grandfather on his ranch, 'The Bar T', in Karnack, Texas.
-While working together on the ranch, he encouraged Jolie to believe in herself, and taught her that responsibility, determination and faith were the keys to a successful life.
+While working together on the ranch, he encouraged Jolie Holliday to believe in herself, and taught her that responsibility, determination and faith were the keys to a successful life.

 Jolie Holliday also supported the 'A Real Good Day' (Universal Sound Records, 2000) album with a European tour, which took place in 2002.

-Since the release of her debut album, Jolie Holliday has opened shows for such country music legends as Mickey Gilley, Johnny Lee, Restless Heart, Lee Ann Womack, Lonestar, Collin Raye, Marty Stuart and Jerry Jeff Walker.
+Since the release of her debut album, 'A Real Good Day' (Universal Sound Records, 2000), Jolie Holliday has opened shows for country music legends, including Mickey Gilley, Johnny Lee, Restless Heart, Lee Ann Womack, Lonestar, Collin Raye, Marty Stuart and Jerry Jeff Walker.

-Waylon Jennings (Tuesday 15 June 1937 - Wednesday 13 February 2002) recorded 'Good Hearted Woman' and included the track on 'Good Hearted Woman' (RCA Records, 1972); the track reached No.3 on the Billboard country music singles char in 1972.
+Waylon Jennings (Tuesday 15 June 1937 - Wednesday 13 February 2002) recorded 'Good Hearted Woman' (written by Waylon Jennings and Willie Nelson), and included the track on 'Good Hearted Woman' (RCA Records, 1972); the track reached No.3 on the Billboard country music singles chart in 1972.

-Waylon Jennings (Tuesday 15 June 1937 - Wednesday 13 February 2002) recorded 'Good Hearted Woman' and included the track on 'Waylon Live' (RCA Records, 1976); the track was No.1 on the Billboard country music singles chart for three weeks in February/March 1976.
+Waylon Jennings (Tuesday 15 June 1937 - Wednesday 13 February 2002) recorded 'Good Hearted Woman' (written by Waylon Jennings and Willie Nelson), and included the track on 'Waylon Live' (RCA Records, 1976); the track was No.1 on the Billboard country music singles chart for three weeks in February / March 1976.

-'Wanted: The Outlaws' (RCA Records, 1976) was released on Monday 12 January 1976 and featured Waylon Jennings, Willie Nelson, Jessi Colter and Tompall Glaser (Sunday 3 September 1933 - Tuesday 13 August 2013); the track was No.1 on the Billboard country music singles chart for three weeks in February/March 1976 and reached No.25 on the Billboard Hot 100 pop chart in 1976.
+'Wanted: The Outlaws' (RCA Records, 1976) was released on Monday 12 January 1976 and featured Waylon Jennings, Willie Nelson, Jessi Colter and Tompall Glaser (Sunday 3 September 1933 - Tuesday 13 August 2013); the track was No.1 on the Billboard country music singles chart for three weeks in February / March 1976 and reached No.25 on the Billboard Hot 100 pop music singles chart in 1976.

-Jolie Holliday has stayed true to her roots and continues to enthusiastically treat fans to her high energy, yet intimate live performances; her shows include a medley of her own hits, as well as timeless country music favorites.
+Jolie Holliday has stayed true to her roots and continues to enthusiastically treat fans to her high energy, yet intimate live performances; Jollie Holliday's shows include a medley of her own hits, as well as timeless country music favourites.

-Jolie Holliday actively supports local charitable organizations, such as Wednesday's Child, Rise and Shine and the Special Olympics.
+Jolie Holliday actively supports local charitable organisations, such as Wednesday's Child, Rise & Shine and The Special Olympics.